 In the world of medicine, it’s not possible to become a neurosurgeon or a cardiologist overnight but requires foundation training in medicine(MBBS) followed by further specialization in medicine or surgery before going for super specialization.

-Likewise, the world of information technology (IT) has become a field of specialists just as in medicine the progression in the career would depend on how much more specialized study you have done after the foundation training in engineering.
+Likewise, the world of information technology (IT) has become a field of specialists, just as in medicine; the progression in the career would depend on how much more specialized study you have done after the foundation training in engineering.

 The First Steps To A Successful Information Security Career Path

-Without knowledge of coding or programming, you may have to depend on someone else all the time to complete a task and without an information security career path awareness, it wouldn’t be possible to reach anywhere in the IS domain.
+Without knowledge of coding or programming, you may have to depend on someone else all the time to complete a task, and without an information security career path awareness, it wouldn’t be possible to reach anywhere in the IS domain.
 Without programming skills, it may not be able to reach higher management functions.

 In the networking arena, knowledge of TCP/IP (Transmission Control Protocol) and Internet Protocol (IP) apart from routers, switching is essential.
 TCP/IP enables connection between computers either through wired or wireless networks by splitting data into packets and reassembling at the receiving end.
-Switching enables sharing of resources between computers, printers, scanners and imaging devices within premises or outside while routing enables connecting the networked computers to the internet.
+Switching enables sharing of resources between computers, printers, scanners and imaging devices within premises or outside, while routing enables connecting the networked computers to the internet.

 Routers are responsible for analyzing the data sent over a network and repackaging it before being sent to another network.
 Routers and switches enable seamless data, voice, and video communication for companies through the high-speed internet.

-Routers are gate-keepers of information flowing within and out of organization’s data network.
+Routers are gate-keepers of information flowing within and out of the organization’s data network.
 Firewalls and intrusion detection systems in routers are responsible for keeping external threats or attacks at bay.
 Built-in firewalls and intrusion detection/prevention and they have built-in firewalls and intrusion prevention.

 System administration involves maintaining multi-user computer networks over Local Area Network (LAN) or Wide Area Networks (WAN).
-The system administrator is responsible for adding new configurations, devices, maintaining servers, installation of software, anti-virus solutions, documentation of system, backup and recovery, installation and updating of operating systems.
+The system administrator is responsible for adding new configurations, devices, maintaining servers, installation of software, anti-virus solutions, documentation of the system, backup and recovery, installation and updating of operating systems.